Network-Sec/adafruit_trinkey_RP2040_InfoStealer/README.md

 Commands like `whoami` can trigger suspicion, we put our focus rather on speed (< 45sec. on average, used system) and non-persistant properties (evade signature / antivirus and network detection, searching more or less the entire user space, "1TB C:-drive".

 ## Code
-Working but not fully finished.
-We added a `Blink Debug` function, cause we often ran into the issue of "Safe Mode", when the Python script goes beyond software-fault and you cannot read it via REPL.
-Recommend to remove blinking on your release version.
+- Working but not fully finished (when is it ever?)
+- `Blink Debug` function, cause we often ran into the issue of "Safe Mode" with the Trinkey

-Initially it seemed that you need to toggle between HID and storage mode, this may've been from a different bug we did mistaken at first.
-Long story short, we left the function to toggle to storage, but don't use it anymore, it works without.
-We also adjusted the delays, some shorter, some longer, to compensate for unforseen *Windows reactions* on pluggin the device in, like popup messages.
+- We left the function to toggle to storage mode, but don't use it anymore, it works without
+- Adjusted the delays, some shorter, some longer, to compensate for unforseen *Windows reactions* on pluggin the device in, like popup messages

-Finally we reworked the light payload and a few more things shortly after release, added a `boot.py` to prevent the device from rebooting after a certain timeout, should be fine now.
+- Added a `boot.py` to prevent the device from rebooting after a certain timeout
+- Finally we reworked the lite payload and a few more things

+Should be fine to use.

 ## How to customize
 - Adjustment off the `typed-in` 1st stage (code.py) is mandatory, to make it look more like an official Windows update or whatever
 - Uncomment / add code for Powershell history behaviour in 1st stage
+- Remove blinking

 We will not provide further updates, if you cannot make the few **customizations** needed to actually use this, then consider not using it, please